 The current project area, approved by the Council on November 5, 2014, in Duck is immediately north of the Army Corps property referred to as Segment 7 (from north of the Army Corps property to Dianne Street) and a portion of the area referred to as Segment 8 (from Dianne Street to slightly north of Oyster Catcher Lane), with a 500 foot taper on the northern end of the project which is not shown on the map.
 (Updated March 18, 2016) Please refer to the map here.

-The Project, originally scheduled for April 1 to approximately June 1, 2017, is now projected to begin mid to late May and continue through mid to late July.
+The Project, originally scheduled for April 1 to approximately June 1, 2017, is now projected to begin in late May and continue through to late July.
 This schedule could change due to weather and other factors such as equipment issues.

 In order to get a permit for a beach nourishment project, such as the one that the Town of Duck is proposing, many items have to be completed.
 These include, but are not limited to, offshore sand sampling and compatibility analysis, sand borrow area survey sampling and compatibility analysis, updating models related to shoreline change rates and storm damage, and completing environmental documentation and assessments, which includes mandatory comment periods.
 These items must be completed before the Town can submit permit applications.
 Once permits are submitted for review, various State and Federal agencies must have sufficient time to comment on the applications and the Town must review and respond to these comments.
 The Town received its Coastal Area Management Act (CAMA) Major Permit December 1, 2015 and the Army Corps of Engineers Permit on May 25, 2016.
 For an update on the project by CPENC given during the Duck Council Retreat on March 9, 2016, view slides presented here: Beach Management Project Update and click here to view a video of the presentation given by CPENC.